TheLindall/gifcam/README.md

 ## Features
 - Creates a GIF at the press of a button and saves it locally
 - Access the GIFs through Samba and WiFi
-- Use buttons to change capture parameters
+- Use switches to change capture parameters
-  —
 - The GIF can be made to run START => END or "rebound" START <=> END
 - Status LEDs keep the user informed as to what's going on